Introduction

 Usage

 whichlang works out of the box.
 It detects the language defined on each code block and customizes them appropiately.
-You can furthermore configure them individually which is recommended:
+You can furthermore configure them individually:

 • override the name of the language